ergogen/ergogen/README.md

 ```

 `outline` specifies which outline to import onto the xy plane, while `extrude` specifies how much it should be extruded along the z axis.
-After that, the object is `translate`d, `rotate`d, and combined with what we have so far according to `operation`.
+After that, the object is `shift`d, `rotate`d, and combined with what we have so far according to `operation`.
 If we only want to use an object as a building block for further objects, we can employ the same "start with an underscore" trick we learned at the outlines section to make it "private".